-Students must complete a minimum of 18 credit hours with a minimum Grade Point Average (GPA) of 2.0 (C) average or better.
-All courses must be passed with a grade of 'C' or better.
-Nine (9) of the last 12 credits must be earned at Southwestern before the Childhood Education and Family Studies: Career Pathway Certificate of Completion: Childhood and Family Studies (18) is awarded.
+GRADUATION REQUIREMENTS Students must complete a minimum of 23 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+All courses in this program must be completed with a 'C' or better.
+Nine (9) credits must be completed at Southwestern before the Childhood Education and Family Studies: Career Pathway Certificate of Completion: Parenting Education and Early Childhood Home Visitor is awarded.
+Courses that are developmental in nature, designed to prepare students for college transfer courses, are not applicable to this degree.